 Q: What acclimation procedure should I do when my fish arrive?

-A: We only recommend on method and 20 years of experience doing what we do proves it works.
+A: We only recommend one method and 25 years of experience doing what we do proves it works.
 Float the unopened bags in the aquarium for 10-15 minutes to acclimate the fish to the tank’s temperature.
 Open bags after they have acclimated for temperature and pour through a net over a bucket or sink.
 Do not add any bag water to your tank!
 I can not stress enough, this is the best acclimation procedure to use and the only one we will guarantee your fish with.

 Q: Can you get me a fish that is not on your list?